GovTechSG/hashgraph_experiments/README.md

 # Deployment in Ubuntu Server 16.04 LTS

-## 1. Deployment of multiple nodes in a single server
+## 1. Deployment steps for multi-node cluster in same servers

 #### Server setup